newstack-cloud/celerity/apps/runtime/README.md

 ## [core runtime](./core/README.md)

-The core runtime is for applications where the handlers need to be written in a language that is compiled ahead of time, such as Rust, C, C++ or Go.
+The core (os-only) runtime is for applications where the handlers need to be written in a language that is compiled ahead of time, such as Rust, C, C++ or Go.
 This runtime interfaces with handlers by exposing a HTTP API.

 Developers can make use of the Celerity SDKs for Rust and Go for a smoother development experience where interactions with the runtime are taken care of and a useful plugin/middleware system provides standard functionality such as loading secrets and dependency injection.